-Any U.S. citizen that dabbled in cryptocurrency over the 2021 tax year will now be expected to file a tax return to the IRS.
-Taxpayers can file their taxes between Jan.
-24 and the April 18 deadline, with penalties issued for submissions made beyond the deadline.
+Any U.S. citizen that dabbled in cryptocurrency will be expected to file a tax return to the IRS when tax season comes.

 Cryptocurrencies, including non-fungible tokens (NFTs), continue to be treated as “property” for the purposes of tax in the United States.
 This was originally decided by the IRS in a notice published in 2014 and means that a majority of taxable actions involving digital assets will incur capital gains tax treatment, similar to how stocks are taxed.
 Cryptocurrencies received from select activities, however, are treated as income and therefore subject to income tax treatment.

-This guidance around taxable events has become murky over the last year, largely due to new activities related to decentralized finance (DeFi).
+This guidance around taxable events has become murky, largely due to new activities related to decentralized finance (DeFi).

 This piece is part of CoinDesk’s Tax Week.

 When do U.S. citizens have to pay tax on crypto?